Finding the largest shipping companies on earth is quite a bit of a challenge. At first, I thought this was an easy task.

 For example, we can rank the largest shipping company based on their market share or twenty-equivalent units (TEU) capacity.
 Alphaliner does a great job at that!

 But that’s only the container shipping industry.
-How about other companies operating on cruise ships, bulk ships, drill ships, tanker markets and many others?
+How about other companies operating on cruise ships, bulk carriers, drill ships, tanker vessels, and many others?

-Another way to find the largest shipping company is thru their fleet size.
-However, as I continue my journey, I met another wall.
+Another way to find the largest shipping company is through their fleet size.
+However, as I continued my journey, I met another wall.
 Companies have ships of varying sizes and numbers.